Welcome To the Fenton Preterm Growth Chart webpage

 The differences between the calculators are due to different approaches to the data, i.e. different summaries of the data in the background.
 The calculator chosen should be based on the form of the anthropometric data you have (is the data completed weeks or actual age?).
 The use of completed weeks is historic, when the data was only collected with weekly precision.
 When whole weeks are entered into the two calculators, the calculators give different values (e.g. 32 weeks 0 days) - this is not an error.

-1. Actual Age Calculator v6 (July 11, 2014) - Use only if age is defined in both weeks and days - if age is defined only as weeks, use the completed weeks calculator, below.
-To download the excel calculator that will allow you to calculate exact percentiles and z-scores for infants for up to 20 babies at a time, click here:
+1. Actual Age Calculator v8 (April 3, 2017) - Use only if age is defined in both weeks and days - if age is defined only as weeks, use the completed weeks calculator, below.
+To download the excel calculator that will allow you to calculate exact percentiles and z-scores for infants with age defined in both days and weeks, for up to 20 babies at a time, click here:

 Clinical actual age percentile and z-score calculator

-2. Research Bulk Calculator - Uses Completed weeks for weight, Head circumference, and Length - can calculate up to 500 babies' completed weeks z-scores and exact percentiles at one time (June 2014).
-Many thanks to Dr. Tim Stevens for his assistance in preparation of this spreadsheet.
+2. Research Bulk Calculator - Uses Completed weeks for weight, Head circumference, and Length - can calculate up to 500 babies' completed weeks z-scores and exact percentiles at one time (April 3, 2017).

 These results differ from the Actual Age Calculator since they are based on Completed weeks (24 weeks and 0 to 6 days are categorized as 24 weeks), which is usually of utility for research purposes.